Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Cat.md

 aliases: ["Cat"]
 ---
 # Cat
 *Source: Monster Manual p.
-320, Curse of Strahd.
+320, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Cat"